-If you are a business owner, professional, OFW or a voluntary contributor, you are very well aware of the hassle of paying your Social Security System (SSS) contributions and other transactions like loans with the SSS.
+If you are a business owner, professional, OFW or a voluntary contributor, you are very well aware of the hassle of paying for your Social Security System (SSS) contributions.

 Because if you were an employee before, you didn’t really have to think about all that because your employer took care of remitting your contributions for you by deducting it from your salary.